 - Community and technical college students who desire to transfer to a competitive university bachelor's degree program in a high-tech field when they are prepared.
 The Associate of Science degree programs and the Associate of Arts (alternatively named Associate of Arts and Sciences or the Direct Transfer) degree programs provide good preparations for these students.
 Those programs incorporate and encourage the building of four-year university oriented mathematics, science, and critical thinking foundations.
 Competitive students in these programs can apply to enter the Dual Admission program after their freshman year at participating community colleges.

 - Working professionals preparing for a career change into high-tech or a career step within high-tech.
-The Institute offers both bachelor's and master's level programs to serve these students.
+SET offers both bachelor's and master's level programs to serve these students.
 It also offers credit remediation courses and non-credit professional courses (through the UWT Office of Continuing Studies).
 Community college partners offer a full spectrum of preparation courses.
-The bachelors program offers a schedule of evening courses for part-time working students to complete the program in the evening.
+The bachelor's program offers a schedule of evening courses for part-time working students to complete the program in the evening.
 The master's program is an evening program, accommodating working professionals.

 - Community and technical college students pursuing the Associate of Applied Science degree.
 The Associate of Applied Science is foremost a vocational degree with a skill-based focus providing training in computer technology that is a good preparation for entering the workforce after two years of study.
 The degree does not intrinsically include the level of mathematics and science foundations that the upper division of a four-year degree depends upon, and is not typically transferable to four-year universities.
-The Institute has developed, with specific partner community colleges, unique articulated Associate of Applied Science - UWT Transfer Option programs that include university-level general education and critical foundation courses necessary for upper-division study.
+SET has developed, with specific partner community colleges, unique articulated Associate of Applied Science - UWT Transfer Option programs that include university-level general education and critical foundation courses necessary for upper-division study.
 These provide students the opportunity to be prepared to pursue a bachelor's degree after going to work.
 This option addresses the often heard concern that vocationally prepared high-tech workers must "start over" their education if they decide to pursue a bachelor's degree in high-tech.

 - Middle and high school students who would be well served to consider preparing for a professional career in high-tech.
-The Institute, in partnership with a number of community organizations, offers workshops, seminars and lectures to inform, motivate and support K-12 students in the pursuit of a career in high-tech.
+SET, in partnership with a number of community organizations, offers workshops, seminars and lectures to inform, motivate and support K-12 students in the pursuit of a career in high-tech.
 These programs are particularly focused on providing opportunities for underrepresented groups in high tech.

 - Vocationally-prepared high-tech workers that seek a bachelor's degree, but don't have the traditional university transfer preparation.
-The Institute is encouraging the KeyBank Professional Development Center to create a certificate program that could bridge the present gap with a combination of nontraditional "integrated" non-credit courses.
+SET is encouraging the Professional Development Center to create a certificate program that could bridge the present gap with a combination of nontraditional "integrated" non-credit courses.
 The program might be able to build on work experience and competency based entry points to shorten the traditional chain of foundation courses.